 Drones Challenge Industry Regulations

 Supply chain training programs must now adapt to include the ever-evolving policy changes surrounding drone technology.

 Amazon’s bid for delivery drones has hit several speedbumps along the way with the need for federal permissions and regulations.

 These new rules involve geographic, speed, and weight restrictions.
-As of June 1 2015, the FAA has specified that delivery drones can only fly in good weather, not close to airports, and within visible site of the operator.
+As of June 1, 2015, the FAA has specified that delivery drones can only fly in good weather, not close to airports, and within visible sight of the operator.

 Some industry leaders are frustrated by these restrictions.
 “Drones seem to offer an affordable and flexible solution – but not if the FAA rules are in place,” says Guy Courtin of Constellation Research in an article on ZDNet.

 Opinions like these may encourage companies to move even more elements of manufacturing abroad, to cheaper countries with more drone freedom.

 UAVs are equipped with wireless communications and data analysis software, allowing them to track the location of a person using data from their smartphone before completing the delivery.